vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 hard to remember.
 So every morning, when I open my laptop, I remember "DWEMSCAL", then start executing the expansions of each letter.

+#### Time taken to achieve full memorization

+It generally takes about 5-20 iterations to fully internalize the execution of a trigger-based checklist.
+If a checklist is executed about once a week, this translates to about 5-20 days, or about 1-3 weeks.

+The first part to internalize is the act of identifying the trigger and thinking "oh,there's a checklist associated with this trigger!"
+Once that's achieved, even if I don't remember all the items in the checklist, I know that there's a checklist and can look it up.

+For every incremental update to a checklist (e.g., the addition of a new item to the checklist), it can take between 5-20 iterations to internalize the new item as part of the checklist.
+If the checklist is executed about once a day, this translates to about 5-20 days, or about 1-3 weeks.

 ### No physical (or digital) checking of boxes

 Since I'm interested in rapid execution, I'm willing to trade off